What is an electronic invoice? E-invoice

 Can I turn my paper invoices into electronic format?

-As mentioned above, this depends on the regulations of each country.
+It actually depends on the regulations of each country as there is no legislation that regulates within global scale.
 Generally speaking, it is a requirement for all public administrations in the European Union to be ready to receive electronic invoices.
 In countries such as Spain, Italy, Switzerland, Holland, Belgium, Denmark and Sweden, electronic invoicing is mandatory for all suppliers of public administration.
 In the case of Italy, it is also the same for transactions between private companies.

 If you need to create an electronic invoice, try our free electronic invoicing program.
 Fast and simple.